What is a forehead lift?

 If your hair is longer and will get in the way of the procedure, you may have to trim it.
 If your hair is shorter, you may seek to grow it out to cover any scars.
 You will be able to discuss all this with your surgeon.

-A forehead lift can be performed at a surgeon’s office, in a hospital or in an outpatient surgery facility.
+A forehead lift should be performed at an accredited office surgical facility, in a hospital, or in a licensed outpatient surgery center.
 Your surgery will take approximately two hours.
 Usually you will not need to stay overnight.
-You will need to bring someone along who can drive you home and stay with you the first night or two.
+You will need to bring an adult along who can drive you home and stay with you the first night or two.

 Most people have general anesthesia for this procedure.
 After surgery, the surgeon will cover the wound area with a soft, sterilized bandage.
 It’s very important to follow the instructions on how to care for the bandage and how frequently you should change it.

 What should I expect after forehead lift surgery?

 Your recovery is going to vary depending upon whether you had a classic or endoscopic procedure.
 In either case, your incisions will have stitches or staples that need to be removed in about a week.
 If you have temporary fixation screws (installed to hold the elevated brow in place during initial healing), these will be removed in about two weeks.